Anon-Planet/thgtoa/guide.md

 ## Digital and Online OPSEC

 -   **Remember to use passphrases or suits of words instead of short passwords and use a different one for each service.
-See [Appendix A2: Guidelines for passwords and passphrases].**
+See [Appendix A2: Guidelines for passwords and passphrases:].**

 -   Make sure you are not keeping a copy of this guide anywhere unsafe after.
 The sole presence of this guide will most likely defeat all your plausible deniability possibilities.